11ty/11ty-website/docs/config.md

 ---
 override:tags: []
 ---
-Even though normally this file would inherit the `posts` tag from the directory data file (per normal data cascade rules), we can override the `tags` value to be an empty array to opt-out of this behavior.
 ```

+Even though normally the `posts/firstpost.md` file would inherit the `posts` tag from the directory data file (per normal [data cascade rules](/docs/data/)), we can override the `tags` value to be an empty array to opt-out of this behavior.